 Watchtower long prided itself on not soliciting money, criticising greedy Churches for demanding collections and tithes.
 Yet, with billions of dollars in assets around the globe, is Watchtower really different from other religious groups?

-Watchtower has amassed a fortune, without conspicuous demands for donations.
-As detailed below, the Brooklyn headquarters alone sold for over two Billion US dollars.
+Watchtower has amassed a fortune.
+As detailed below, the Brooklyn headquarter buildings sold for over two billion US dollars between 2004 and 2020.
 This article shows how Watchtower became so wealthy.

 Watchtower has five main pillars supporting its growth into a multibillion-dollar financial empire.

-Upon launching the Watch Tower Society in 1879, Russell claimed in its accompanying magazine that if Jehovah was backing the organization, there would never be need to beg, petition or take a collection for money.
+Upon launching the Watch Tower Society in 1879, founder Russell claimed that if Jehovah was backing the organization there would never be need to beg, petition or take a collection for money.